Thomas Jefferson Memorial. Photo: Courtesy of Washington Convention and Visitors Association.

 On August 29, 2001, STV Group’s employee and public shareholders overwhelmingly approved a proposed transaction to take the firm private and make STV a 100 percent employee-owned firm.
 In 2006, STV welcomed Ralph Whitehead Associates to the STV family, a consulting civil and transportation engineering firm based in Charlotte, N.C.
 A transportation-based company founded in 1961 by Ralph L. Whitehead, P.E., RWA expands STV’s highway, bridge and freight expertise, as well as its geographic reach with eight offices located throughout the Southeast.
 And in 2009, STV created a subsidiary, STV Canada Consulting Inc., to demonstrate our company’s commitment to Canada and to the many clients that we will serve under the auspices of this organization.
 In October 2012, STV acquired ARCHITECTURE/vbn, an Oakland-based architectural firm that specializes in transportation and educational facilities.
 In February 2014 STV acquired GWD, an energy services firm based in Denver, CO serving the Rocky Mountain region.
 GWD is now part of STV’s Energy Services Division.

 STV consistently ranks among the top engineering and architectural firms in the country.
 Today, STV ranks 42nd overall in Engineering News-Record’s list of the Top 500 Design Firms and 23rd in the Top 100 “Pure Designers.”
-Ranked 12th among ENR’s Top 50 in transportation, we are 8th among the Top 25 in mass transit and rail, 12th in the Top 25 in bridges, and 17th among the Top 25 in highways.
-Ranked 6th in education we are also 24th in the Top 25 in pipelines.
-We also rank 85th in the Top 150 Global Design Firms and 178 in the Top 200 Environmental Firms.
+Ranked 12th among ENR’s Top 50 in transportation, we are 9th among the Top 25 in mass transit and rail, 15th in the Top 25 in bridges, and 21st among the Top 25 in highways.
+Ranked 9th in education, we are also 85th in the Top 150 Global Design Firms and 178 in the Top 200 Environmental Firms.
 We are 35th among Architectural Record's Top 250 Architectural Firms, and 49th in Consulting-Specifying Engineer's list of the Top 100 Mechanical, Electrical and Plumbing Engineering Firms.